bin456789/reinstall/README.en.md

 - If no version number is entered, the latest version will be installed.
 - Does not include a boot partition (except for Fedora), nor a swap partition, maximizing disk space utilization.
 - When installing on a virtual machine, it will automatically select a official limmed-down kernel.
+- During the initial login, you may receive a password error prompt; just wait a moment and it should be resolved.

 > [!TIP]
 > When installing Debian / Kali, x86 architectures can monitor the installation progress through VNC in the background, while ARM architectures can use the serial console.